MalwareDataLab/MalSynGen/README.md

 3. **Hardware**: AMD Ryzen 7 5800X 8-core, 64GB RAM (3200MHz), NVDIA RTX3090 24GB. **Software**: Python 3.11.5, WSL: 2.2.4.0, Docker version 24.0.7,

 ## 8. Datasets
- The datasets used in this study were obtained from the Malware-Hunter project [public repository](https:// github.com/MalwareDataLab/Datasets/tree/ 44b14d78f1361a2300daa42b3d4127df8fad7068/JBCS_2025)
+ The datasets used in this study were obtained from the Malware-Hunter project public repository, which can be found at https://github.com/MalwareDataLab/Datasetstree/44b14d78f1361a2300daa42b3d4127df8fad7068/JBCS_2025